 In Cardiff in 2010 a grand total of 10 people were fined (£75 on-the-spot fixed penalty) for not picking up their dog’s shit.
-Given that Cardiff is home to 30,000 dogs, that the entire city is smeared in the stuff, that a walk down any street is a dodge-the-turd obstacle course, and that there are not sufficient numbers of either waste enforcement officers or dog wardens to impose the by-laws anyhow, my first reaction is to marvel at the sheer unluckiness of the 10 lazy dimwits who were caught.
+Given that Cardiff is home to 30,000 dogs, that the entire city is smeared in the stuff, that a walk down any street is a dodge-the-turd obstacle course, and that there are not sufficient numbers of either waste enforcement officers or dog wardens to impose the by-laws anyhow, my first reaction is to marvel at the sheer unluckiness of the 10 lazy anti-social dimwits who were caught.

 My third reaction is puzzlement that the word “shit” is still taboo in the mass media.
-It’s not a swear word, it’s not an obscenity, it’s not blasphemous, it’s not sexist, racist, insulting or prejudicial, it’s not even declassé colloquial jargon; it’s simply an ancient anglo-saxon monosyllable that does what it says on the tin.
+It’s not a swear word, it’s not an obscenity, it’s not blasphemous, it’s not sexist, racist, insulting or prejudicial, it’s not even declassé colloquial jargon; it’s simply an ancient anglo-saxon monosyllable that does what it says on the tin (can).
 Why the prissy pussyfooting over a word with all the shock value of “snot”?
-We’re in the farcical position whereby a routine bodily function experienced by everybody everyday requires a lexicon of coy euphemisms to be expressed.
-From the pathetic “s***” via the puerile “poo-poo”, the affected “mess”, the cringeworthy “powder my nose” and the priggish “go to the cloakroom”, all the way through to the countercultural strivings of “shite” and the joshing ironies of “there’s a monkey in the elevator” and “I’m going to drop the kids off at the pool”, we omnivorous mammals find countless ways to deflect from the ho-hum realities of excretion.
+We’re in the farcical position whereby a routine bodily function experienced by everybody on the planet everyday of their lives requires a lexicon of coy euphemisms to be expressed.
+From the pathetic “s***” via the puerile “poo-poo”, the affected “mess”, the cringeworthy “powder my nose” and the priggish “go to the cloakroom”, all the way through to the hipster striving of “shite”, the graphic joshing of “there’s a monkey in the elevator” and the knowing irony of “I’m going to drop the kids off at the pool”, we omnivorous mammals find countless ways to deflect from the so-what ho-hum realities of excretion.